 We recognise health service needs are likely to evolve as the COVID-19 pandemic continues and we will keep working with state and territory and Commonwealth governments to support the COVID-19 emergency response.

-The pandemic response sub-register is for medical practitioners, nurses, midwives, pharmacists, diagnostic radiographers, physiotherapists and psychologists who:
+The pandemic response sub-register is for medical practitioners, nurses, midwives, pharmacists, diagnostic radiographers, physiotherapists and psychologists and Aboriginal and Torres Strait Islander health practitioners who:

 Practitioners who had a condition or undertaking when they last held general or specialist registration and practitioners who had a notification (complaint) when they moved to non-practising registration or their registration lapsed, are not eligible for registration on the pandemic response sub-register.

 We have only added eligible practitioners who also have an Australian address and email contact on file and whose last principal place of practice was in Australia.
 If you are now in Australia, are eligible and want to return to practise, but have not been included because your contact details have changed since you were last registered, please email firstname.lastname@example.org and let us know.

 If you have not received an email from us but you think you are eligible and you want to return to practice, email email@example.com and we will check for you.

 Only those who are properly qualified, competent and suitable should be on the sub-register.

 We appreciate all the health practitioners who have offered to help in these unprecedented times.
 If it's more than three years since you held practising registration you will need to apply for registration by submitting the relevant form and you will need to meet the usual return to practice requirements, including recency of practice.
 Recency of practice is one of the ways we ensure that practitioners are safe and competent to practise.
 Our registration teams will work to process COVID-19 related registration applications as quickly as possible.